 - Meditation is a proven pain killer.
 Just 20 minutes of meditation a day can completely change your perception of pain and even alleviate pain sensitivity.

 - Consider natural therapies such as chiropractic and acupuncture.
 Pain relief is often achieved by a total body adjustment, leveling head, shoulders, pelvis and feet!
-Other natural therapies to explore to manage pain include PRP Therapy injections, Ozone therapy, hyperbaric chamber, and cryotherapy
+Other natural therapies to explore to manage pain include PRP Therapy injections, Ozone therapy, cold laser therapy, hyperbaric chamber, hydrotherapy and cryotherapy

 Aromatherapy.
 Topical application of essential oils such as lavender, peppermint, frankincense, African marigold oil, chamomile, wintergreen, clary sage, vetiver, sandalwood and rosemary are very helpful for pain and inflammation.

 Move your Body to Manage Pain and Reduce Inflammation

 Moving your body every single day is crucial to manage pain and soothe arthritis.
 Keep in mind that too much exercise and insufficient recovery is counterproductive and can actually increase inflammation and oxidation.
 Osteoarthritis is generally due to wear and tear, so it’s important to avoid heavy repetitive work.